-One of the greatest needs and blessing is the gift of family and Naomi House is becoming more and more like family as the residents and staff do life together.
+One of the greatest needs and blessings is the gift of family and Naomi House is becoming more and more like family as the residents and staff do life together.
 Family shares the journey, listens to each other’s stories, pitches in to help each other, and laughs and cries together.
 This is happening at Naomi House, and life has become richer for all of us.
-Thank you to our many partners who have helped to make this possible by your financial support, visits, hospitality, classes offered and prayer.
+Thank you to our many partners who have helped to make this possible through your financial support, visits, hospitality, classes offered, and prayer.
 Gather around us as we share the story of the last half year.

 NAOMI HOUSE VIDEO

 Naomi House produced a video, featuring life at Naomi House.
 It is a five-minute video giving insight into the lives of refugees and what it is like to live at Naomi House.

 Last fall Jane Kamabu, a trained counselor approached us about volunteering to begin a Trauma Support Group.
 She had seen the need for a support group because of hearing the stories of former refugees from City Church that she had been counseling.
 At about the same time a former 15-year resident of the US, Shaharazad (Sherry), a former refugee herself, became interested in offering her trauma training to help newcomers with past trauma.
 Often trauma becomes amplified after about five years of being settled in a safe country, as they finally are in a safe place where they are secure enough to let down their guard.
 In February the Thursday class was started with six people attending, including two Naomi House residents.
 Healing is taking place as trust is established and stories are shared in a caring environment.
 The women are understanding that they are not alone and that it is possible to go forward where the trauma remains a memory but no longer a crippling one.